Slideshow: A Visual Guide to Carpal Tunnel Syndrome

 Carpal tunnel develops slowly.
 At first, you're most likely to notice it at night or when you first wake up in the morning.
 The feeling is similar to the "pins-and-needles" sensation you get when your hand falls asleep.
 During the day, you may notice pain or tingling when holding things, like a phone or a book, or when driving.
 Shaking or moving your fingers usually helps.

-As carpal tunnel syndrome progresses, you may begin to notice weakness in your thumb and first two fingers, and it may be difficult to make a fist or grasp objects.
+As carpal tunnel syndrome progresses, you may begin to notice weakness in the thumb and first two fingers, and it may be difficult to make a fist or grasp objects.
 You may find yourself dropping things, or you may have trouble doing things like holding a utensil or buttoning your shirt.

 Symptoms: Sensation Problems